Metolius River

-The Metolius River (pronounced muh TOLL ee us) is a tributary of the Deschutes River (through Lake Billy Chinook) in Central Oregon, United States, near the city of Sisters.
-The river flows north from springs near Black Butte, then turns sharply east, descending through a series of gorges before ending in the western end of the lake.
+The Metolius River (pronounced muh TOLL ee us) is a tributary of the Deschutes River in Central Oregon, United States.
+The river flows north from springs near Black Butte, then turns sharply east, descending through a series of gorges before ending in the western end of Lake Billy Chinook.
 The unincorporated community of Camp Sherman lies astride the southern end of the river.
 The name of the river comes from the Warm Springs or Sahaptin word mitula, meaning white salmon and referring to a light colored Chinook salmon and not a whitefish.

 The river's drainage basin is 315 sqmi in area and, according to at least one estimate, contains 110 mi of perennial streams, 324 mi of intermittent streams, 42 lakes, and 121 ponds.

 Headwaters

 The headwaters of the river are at Metolius Springs, where the river emerges from two clusters of springs at the base of Black Butte.
 Water flows to these springs from the drainage basin around Black Butte Ranch, several miles to the south.
 The elevation of the drainage basin is 300 ft above that of the springs, forming a natural standpipe that tends to stabilize the river's rate of flow.

 As a consequence, the water level in the Metolius River is relatively constant.
 The rate of flow at the headwaters is approximately 190 m3/min or 50,000 gallons per minute), although it grows by an additional 2300 m3/min or 600,000 gallons per minute) by the time the river reaches Lake Billy Chinook.
 Similarly, the water temperature is also stable; at the river source, the water temperature is a consistent 48 °F.